FW-Swart/CV-plus/README.md

 # SWART codeGorilla-basecamp individual assignment 1
 ## CV-plus => website to create an online account for youre CV / portfolio.

     plus = online accesable database with your CV / portfolio from anywhere for youre own refference. plus = storing and linking to digital data in youre CV / portfolio. plus = invite possible future employers to show pages of your CV / portfolio for a limited period of time. plus = make customized layouts for printing or digital export format

+### building up user step list (work in progress)

+    0.  see .env-example for config
+    1. run composer init